AlexanderRubinstein/diverse-universe-public/README.md

 | 50_models_   |   83.6 |       **50.6** |       **53.8** | 75.8 | 39.3 |
 | ood_gen_     |   **85.3** |       43.0 |       48.7 | **77.3** | **40.7** |

-OOD detection AUROC results for PDS (called "div_continous_unique_per_sample" in code).
+OOD detection AUROC results for PDS (called "div_continous_unique_per_sample" in the code).
 They reproduce row SED-A2D for covariate and semantic shift columns correspondingly in the Table 3 in the paper:

 |              | C-1 | C-5 | iNaturalist | OpenImages  |
 |--------------|--------|------------|------------|------|